On the Yau-Tian-Donaldson conjecture for singular Fano varieties: Introduction

 As a consequence of the above arguments, we also get the following result for the weak conical K\"{a}hler-Einstein metric on admissible $\bQ$-Fano variety. \begin{thm} Assume that an admissible $\bQ$-Fano variety admits a weak conical K\"{a}hler-Einstein metric $\omega_{KE}$.
 Then $X$ is homeomorphic to the metric completion of the $(X^{\reg}, \omega_{KE}|_{X^\reg})$.
 Moreover, $\omega_{KE}$ has continuous local K\"{a}hler potentials. \end{thm} Similar results in the canonically polarized and Calabi-Yau cases were proved by Jian Song in \cite{Son14}.

 The main results in this paper were announced by the second named author in June 2017 at a workshop in Orsay, France.
+After the submission of this paper, there have been several new results on the Yau-Tian-Donaldson conjecture for Fano varieties, which are related to this paper.
+In a revised version of \cite{BBJ15}, Berman-Boucksom-Jonsson have expanded their approach to prove the uniform version of Yau-Tian-Donaldson conjecture for general twisted K\"{a}hler-Einstein metrics on smooth Fano manifolds with discrete automorphism groups, including the log Fano case considered in the appendix of this paper.
+Based on the perturbation process in this paper and some non-Archimedean estimates, in \cite{LTW19} we proved the uniform version of Yau-Tian-Donaldson conjecture for all Fano varieties with discrete automorphism groups.
+In \cite{Li19} the first named author of this paper has further extended the results to work for all Fano varieties by dropping the discreteness assumption on automorphism groups (see also \cite{His19}).

 We end this introduction by sketching the organization of this paper.
 In the next section, we collect various analytic tools including Sobolev inequality for conical metrics and some pluripotential theory that will be used later.
 We also recall the definition of K-stability and uniform K-stability, and state a log version of Berman-Boucksom-Jonsson's (log-BBJ) properness result whose proof will be sketched in the appendix by modifying Berman-Boucksom-Jonsson's argument.
 In Section \ref{sec-alg}, we will prove {\bf Step 1} which is purely algebraic.
 Combined with the log-BBJ, we also achieve {\bf Step 2}.
 In Section \ref{sec-MA} we use a scaling trick to carefully analyze the properness properties of log-Ding-energy with respect to different parameters of $(\epsilon, t)$.
 As a consequence we carry out {\bf Step 3} and prove (in Theorem \ref{thm-mainweakKE}) the existence of weak conical K\"{a}hler-Einstein metrics on $\left(X, \frac{1-t}{m}H_X\right)$ (see \eqref{eq-HX} for $H_X$) for all $t\in (0,1)$ (resp. $t\in (0,1]$) if $X$ is K-semistable (resp. uniformly K-stable).
 In Section \ref{sec-conicX}, we carry out {\bf Step 4}.
 In particular, we use the techniques from \cite{NTZ15,Son14} to prove a partial $C^0$-estimate based on the uniform $L^\infty$-estimate we derived in {\bf Step 3} when $t\in (0,1)$.
 Finally in Section \ref{sec-STC}, we resort to the techniques developed in \cite{Tia15, CDS15} in order to carry out {\bf Step 5} and complete the proof of our main result.